devma12/NaturaProject/README.md

 The entry is based on the picture of the item to identify.
 It also has other optional details such as location, description, etc.

-All other users can suggest an identification for the entry.
+Other users can suggest an identification for the entry.

 Some users has validator role and can validate suggested identification.